Russia moots higher gas price for Kiev ahead of three-way talks

-BRUSSELS/MOSCOW (Reuters) - Russian Energy Minister Alexander Novak said Ukraine’s gas prices could rise to $348 per 1,000 cubic meters (tcm) in the second quarter as he arrived for gas supply talks with Kiev brokered by the European Commission.
+BRUSSELS/MOSCOW, March 20 (Reuters) - Russian Energy Minister Alexander Novak said Ukraine’s gas prices could rise to $348 per 1,000 cubic metres (tcm) in the second quarter as he arrived for gas supply talks with Kiev brokered by the European Commission.

 Ukraine has been paying $329 per tcm for gas in the first quarter under a deal negotiated by the Commission last year.